The master of I Slipped I Stumbled I Fell

 Elvis and Hope Lange can be heard singing the

-In The Country' and this short duet (Lifted from
+and this short duet (lifted from the soundtrack)

 On the spine of the cover of the first pressing